Threshold Policy Settings

 Kentik's alerting system defines a "match" as an individual instance of the network traffic evaluated by this alert policy matching the conditions defined for this threshold.
 The Threshold Frequency settings specify how many matches must occur within a given duration of time to trigger an alert:

-• Times: The count of matches that must occur within the specified duration.
+- Times: The count of matches that must occur within the specified duration.

-Note: If the number is set to 1, the time settings are irrelevant; an alert will be generated immediately upon the first match.
+Note: If the number is set to 1, the time settings are irrelevant; an alert will be generated immediately upon the first match. - Duration value: The number of time units in the duration.

-• Duration units: The time unit of the duration, either minutes or hours.
+- Duration units: The time unit of the duration, either minutes or hours.

-• Reset period: The number of match-free minutes after which the count of matches is reset to 0.
+- Reset period: The number of match-free minutes after which the count of matches is reset to 0.

 Threshold Actions